crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 # Contributing

+We'd love it if you could help make the Hacktoberfest Swag List even better.
+That's the spirit of open source after all!

+By opening up a pull request to add a new company offering swag or to fix something, you'll also be banking towards earning your official Hacktoberfest t-shirt!

+Please follow these rules regarding how to add a new company to the List:

 ## How to format your contribution

 Make a [fork of this repo](https://github.com/crweiner/hacktoberfest-swag-list/fork) and add the details for what company and swag you find in the [Readme.md](./README.md).

+We are using a very simple langage called Markdown to format this list.
+It's basically a way to make things look pretty without having to use a rich text editor.
+Please familarize yourself with Markdown [using this handly cheat sheet provided by GitHub](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)

 If you are adding a new company, be sure to add your company in two places:

 ### A to Z Order of Companies